cwswork/MPGT-Align/README.md

 ## Running

-To run RPR-RHGT model on WN31-15K and DBP-15K, use the following script:
+To run MPGT-Align model on DBP-15K, use the following script:
 ```
 python3 align/exc_plan.py
 ```
-To run RPR-RHGT model DWY100K, use the following script:
+To run MPGT-Align model DWY100K, use the following script:
 ```
 python3 align100K/exc_plan100K.py
 ```